 Your wine lands adventure continues as you head north to Lujan de Cuyo, a region famous for its Malbec production and for the outstanding Cavas Wine Lodge, your next stop.
 Nestled in a 55-acre vineyard, this is the ultimate wine paradise.
 Enjoy an unforgettable day in Mendoza with a visit to Tempus Alba Bodega that will leave you wanting more, with its unique and innovative wine producing techniques and unparalleled hospitality.
 You’ll feel welcomed here like an old friend, and after being shown how to create your own tailor-made blend of wine, you’ll never want to leave.

 Cross the border for a traditional ranch experience

 From Argentina you’ll then set off to discover Uruguay, one of the most charming and relaxed destinations in the world.
 Head back to BA for your flight to the alluring Punta Del Este, before heading northeast to the picture perfect fishing village of Jose Ignacio.
 After such an epic wine tour over in neighboring Argentina, your days in Uruguay will be focused entirely on relaxation and soaking up Uruguayan tradition in the lush countryside.
-Welcome to Estancia Vik, a traditional ranch that forms one third of Alexander’s Vik trio of luxury art hotels that grace the shoreline of this seaside haven.
+Welcome to Estancia Vik, a traditional ranch which forms one third of Alexander’s Vik trio of luxury art hotels that grace the shoreline of this seaside haven.
 Estancia Vik boasts an impressive 4000 acres of open landscape to explore on horseback like a true gaucho.
-Why not take part in a polo match with professionals to get your adrenaline pumping, or simply sit back and enjoy the view whilst spotting flamingos, ostrich and armadillos in the most natural of settings.
+Why not take part in a polo match with professionals to get your adrenaline pumping?
+Or simply sit back and enjoy the view whilst spotting flamingos, ostrich and armadillos in the most beautiful of settings.